Occupation Order

 - Prohibit, restrict or suspend the exercise of occupation in the property

-- Exclude someone from a defines area in which the property is located, or
+- Exclude someone from a defined area in which the property is located, or

 - Require the departure from the property.